 PPI Claims Information

-£24.2bn.
-That’s the amount of money reclaimed across the entire PPI industry, and millions are still claiming.
+£24.5bn is the amount of money reclaimed across the entire PPI industry in mis-sold PPI claims.

 In 2015, the FCA reports average payouts per month at just over £370 million, with highs of £424.5 million in January and £410.3 million in April.